Gloat raises $57M to reinvent the internal job board – TechCrunch

 Gloat’s system requires managers to endorse a worker as part of the process, so while some might be genuinely happy to see people they value continue to go upwards and onwards, couldn’t that also blow up this whole system in a bad way in those other cases?

-Reuveni brushed that scenario aside when I brought it up, describing Gloat as a “win win situation” for managers, too, who will be motivated to help because the platform helps them find the right replacements.
+Reuveni brushed that scenario aside when I brought it up, describing Gloat as a “win-win situation” for managers, too, who will be motivated to help because the platform helps them find the right replacements.
 “Every manager can open a part-time project or internal job with their product,” he said.

 I’m not fully convinced that may always be the case.
 But on the other hand, if you’re in a tough situation in your current placement, maybe looking at other organizations, or just using the more standard job board approach (which remains active, from what I understand), both would be better options anyway.